 The large showy leaves of caladiums are always a big draw especially if you have a shady area that needs color.
 The plant grows 12-20″ tall and has leaves that are 6-18″ long and range in color from red and pink to white with various shades of green, and feature attractive veining as well.
 The color develops best in partial shade and lasts all season; too much sun may scorch the leaves while too little light leads to less color.
-There are two different kinds of caladiums.
-One group has arrow-shaped leaves and are tall; the other has lance or strap-shaped leaves and are shorter.
+There are two different kinds of caladiums: one group has arrow-shaped leaves and are tall the other has lance or strap-shaped leaves and are shorter.
 The lance-leaved caladiums produce more leaves and are more compact.
 Throughout a warm growing season, inconspicuous yellow to green flowers appear on a spadix surrounded by a yellow-green spathe.
 Caladium is a good container and house plant and valued for use in shady areas of the garden but may be toxic with contact or if ingested.
 Caladium, also known as angel’s wings, is native to tropical Central and South America and is a member or the arum family, Areacea, that also includes peace lily, anthurium, and jack in the pulpit.
 The genus name, Caladium, is from the Malayan name for plants of this genus, kaladi.
 The specific epithet, bicolor, comes from the Latin words bis meaning twice, and color, meaning color and refers to the leaves.

 Bloom: NA (Grown for colorful leaves).